 International students may only be enrolled in full-time degree programs.
 In order to maintain a full-time status, students may be required to travel between Loyola's three campuses in Baltimore, Timonium, and Columbia.
 Public transportation is not available.
 International students must submit a complete application for admission (including all supplemental documentation) by the deadlines shown below.
+The C.A.S. in Pastoral Counseling is not available for international students.

-Fall Semester January 1 Spring Semester August 1 Summer Sessions January 1
+Fall Semester January 1

+Spring Semester August 1

+Summer Sessions January 1